alongubkin/phonertc/README.md

 Other solutions, such as OpenTok and Weemo, require you to use their own third-party servers.
 That means they are much easier to use, but that also means that they are less open, have a subscription model, and you are generally less in control.

 PhoneRTC allows you to use your own servers, without relying on anyone.

+## Setting up the servers

+### TURN server

+To set up a TURN server, create an Amazon EC2 instance with the latest Ubuntu.
+Open the following port in the instance security group:

+TCP 443
+TCP 3478-3479
+TCP 32355-65535
+UDP 3478-3479
+UDP 32355-65535

+Open SSH and run:

+    sudo apt-get install rfc5766-turn-server

+Next, edit `/etc/turnserver.conf` and change the following options:

+    listening-ip=<private EC2 ip address>
+    relay-ip=<private EC2 ip address>
+    external-ip=<public EC2 ip address>
+    min-port=32355
+    max-port=65535
+    realm=realm

+Also uncomment the following options:

+    lt-cred-mech
+    fingerprint

+Next, open `/etc/turnuserdb.conf` and add a new user at the end of the file (the format is `username:password`).

+To start the TURN server, run the following command:

+    /etc/init.d/rfc5766-turn-server start